koush/docs.scrypted.app/detection/motion-detection.md

 There are several Motion Detection Plugins available.
 Use the recommended Plugin for a given installation.

-## WebAssembly Motion Sensor
+## Accelerated Motion Detection

 Available only to [Scrypted NVR](/scrypted-nvr/) users.
-Uses SIMD for hardware acceleration.
+Uses OpenCL or SIMD for hardware acceleration.

-1. Enable the `WebAssembly Motion Sensor` Extension on the camera.
+1. Enable the `Accelerated Motion Sensor` Extension on the camera.
 2. Optional: Configure motion zones to filter out windy trees or busy roads.

 ## OpenCV